 Here are the steps to balance your pool’s main drain and skimmers:

-7. If you find that you cannot create a sufficient flow rate into the skimmer/s then try reducing the flow into the main drain.
+- If you cannot create a sufficient flow rate into the skimmer, try reducing the flow into the main drain.

-Personal experience: In my pool, to create sufficient flow into the skimmers I have to have the main drain almost completely turned off.
-But it is more important to have the skimmers working efficiently than the main drain.
-If the skimmers are not pulling in debris it will become waterlogged and sink to the bottom of the pool and the main drain will not be able to cope with that.
+Personal experience: In my pool, to create sufficient flow into the skimmers, I have to turn off the main drain almost completely.
+However, having the skimmers working efficiently is more important than the main drain.
+If the skimmers are not pulling in debris, it will become waterlogged and sink to the bottom of the pool, and the main drain will not be able to cope with that.

 If the pressure gauge reads lower than average after these adjustments, you may have a low suction problem.
-In such cases, inspect your pool system for any potential issues such as clogged pipes, leaks or damaged parts, and address them accordingly.
+Inspect your pool system for any potential issues, such as clogged pipes, leaks or damaged parts, and address them accordingly.

 Pool Care Handbook and Video Course